Build with AI

 Viewing and sharing logs

-To help us improve the MCP agent, please send us feedback regarding your MCP and agent results by creating an issue at https://code.siemens.com/ux/sdl-mcp/issues, share your information, and include the relevant logs.
+To help us improve the MCP agent, please send feedback on your MCP and agent results by creating an issue at https://code.siemens.com/ux/sdl-mcp/issues.
+Share your details and include the relevant logs.

 Usage